ngokhoaanh/ngokhoaanh.github.io/index.md

 ### Parallel Computing: Parallel Implementation of Conway's Game of Life

-<div style="text-align: justify">John Conway came up with the Game of Life in 1970.
-The game demonstrates the fact that some simple local rules can lead to interesting large-scale life behavior(birth, reproduction and death).
-The game is played in a 2 dimensional grid N x N, made of cells, that can be either alive, or dead.
-The game does not have any players, thus it does not require any input by the user.
-Each cell has at most 8 neighbours, that determine its state in the next generation.
-The re-formation of the grid from generation to generation is done simultaneously, meaning that each state in the next generation depends exclusively in the state of the cell and its neighbours.
-Our goal is to implement this game, using Parallel programming.</div>
+<div style="text-align: justify">This project delves into the fascinating world of parallel computing through the implementation of Conway's Game of Life, a classical example that illustrates how simple rules can lead to complex, life-like patterns.
+Originally conceived by John Conway in 1970, the Game of Life is a cellular automaton played on a two-dimensional N x N grid.
+Each cell within this grid, representing an individual unit of life, can exist in one of two states: alive or dead.
+The evolution of these cells, governed by a set of local rules, simulates the processes of birth, reproduction, and death, showcasing emergent large-scale behaviors from simple interactions.

+Unlike traditional games, Conway's Game of Life is an autonomous system that evolves without user input, with each cell's fate determined by its surrounding neighbors.
+The key feature of this project is the implementation of these evolutionary steps through parallel computing techniques.
+This approach involves simultaneous computation, where the state of each cell in the subsequent generation is determined independently, based on its current state and those of its eight neighbors.

+Our primary objective is to effectively implement Conway's Game of Life using parallel programming paradigms.
+This endeavor not only serves as a technical exercise in parallel computation but also provides insights into the broader implications of local interactions in complex systems.
+By leveraging parallel processing, we aim to enhance the efficiency and scalability of the simulation, offering a deeper understanding of the underlying dynamics of Conway's Game of Life.</div>
 <br>
 <center><img src="images/game_of_life.gif"></center>
 <br>